 handed Ohlone elder Ruth Orta a paintbrush and a can of red paint.
 She smiled as she lifted herself out of the lawn chair from which she'd been watching the action.
 In downtown Berkeley, during a rare pandemic citizen action, we were painting street murals!
 In the morning, we'd touched up the yellow letters asserting BLACK LIVES MATTER on Allston Street.
-Now, with our film crew documenting the celebration, we were on the other side of City Hall, painting OHLONE TERRITORY with the City Council's blessing-on Center Street pavement.
+Now, with our film crew documenting the celebration, we were on the other side of City Hall, painting OHLONE TERRITORY-with the City Council's blessing-on state and federal historic registers.
+The landowners sued the city and Corrina Gould's Confederated Villages of Lisjan joined the city to fight for the site.

+Center Street pavement.
 Ruth was all smiles as her brush enlivened the logo proclaiming support for the ongoing struggle to protect the West Berkeley Shellmound from commercial development.

 The site of the first village on San Francisco Bay, where the freshwater of Strawberry Creek met the saltwater of the bay, lies in what we now call Berkeley.
-An Ohlone maritime village flourished there for 5,000 years as a massive shellmound grew to a height of 20 feet and sprawled across an area the size of a football field.
-This site of ceremony and burial was later taken down by settlers, with the last remnants extracted by U.C.
-Berkeley archaeologists in 1950.
-They removed 95 human remains and 3,400 artifacts.
+An Ohlone maritime village flourished there for 5,000 years as a massive shellmound grew to a height of 20 feet and sprawled across an area